lshvartser1959/TSG-ICU/README.md

 1. Unzip file all_hourly_data_3000.zip
 2. Run adaptMain.py

-The ADAPT function printing all the results of evaluation the adaptiation algoritm described in the paper.
+The ADAPT function printing all the results of evaluation of the adaptiation algoritm described in the paper.